Shade Material Buyer's Guide

 What other applications can shade cloth be used for besides cooling?

 Shade cloth is extremely versatile and has an endless array of uses.
-Common applications include odor control barriers and temporary fencing and over the top of trucks to keep debris, leaves and peat moss from blowing out.
-Our 12' wide insect screening offers 12% shade and eliminates insect penetration which makes it ideal for vents and doors.
+Common applications include odor control barriers, temporary fencing and over the top of trucks to keep debris, leaves and peat moss from blowing out.
+Our 12' wide insect screening offers 12% shade and eliminates insect penetration, which makes it ideal for vents and doors.
 It can also be used to make field cages to help prevent cross pollination and preserve the integrity of open pollinated vegetables and flowers.
-Shade cloth is lightweight, easy to use and helps reduce UV-penetration, wind damage and dust particles.
+Shade cloth is lightweight, easy to use and helps reduce UV penetration, wind damage and dust particles.